MatzFan/bitshares-ruby/README.md

 **Account**

-Once you have a wallet instance you can do the following, which references a particualr wallet account:
+Once you have a wallet instance you can do the following, which references a particular wallet account:
 ```Ruby
 account = wallet.account 'account_name'
 ```